Skip to main content

 The Attorney General should ensure that the Department of Justice consistently compares the inventories of software licenses that are currently in use with information on purchased licenses to identify opportunities to reduce costs and better inform investment decision making for its widely used licenses on a regular basis.
 At a minimum, it should develop and implement procedures for comparing the inventories of licenses in use to purchase records.
 (Recommendation 8)

 The Department of Justice agreed with this recommendation.
 In August 2024, Justice developed departmental standards and procedures for tracking license usage and reconciling licenses in use against financial records.
-To fully implement this recommendation, DOJ needs to demonstrate that it has implemented these procedures to compare its inventory of software licenses with known purchases for its widely used licenses on a regular basis.
-Until doing so, the department is likely to miss opportunities to reduce costs on duplicative or unnecessary licenses.
+As of January 2026, the department has not demonstrated that it has implemented these procedures to compare its inventory of software licenses with known purchases for all its widely used licenses on a regular basis.
+We will continue to monitor the department's efforts to fully implement this recommendation.

 Department of State The Secretary of State should ensure that the agency consistently tracks software licenses that are currently in use for its widely used licenses by, at a minimum, developing and implementing procedures for tracking license usage.
 (Recommendation 9)

 The Department of State concurred with this recommendation.
-As of February 2025, State has begun to develop a Standard Operating Procedure document to outline its process for tracking software licenses usage for several vendors, but the department has not approved the document, and the document does not include procedures for tracking two of the widely used licenses.
-Additionally, while the department provided examples that the department is tracking the use of software licenses, it has not demonstrated that it is using its procedures to consistently track software licenses that are currently in use for its widely used licenses.
+In August 2025, State developed a Standard Operating Procedure document to outline its process for tracking software licenses usage for several widely used license vendors.
+However, as of January 2026, the department has not demonstrated that it is using its procedures to consistently track software licenses that are currently in use for all of its widely used licenses.
 We will continue to monitor the department's efforts to fully implement this recommendation.

 Department of State The Secretary of State should ensure that the agency consistently compares the inventories of software licenses that are currently in use with information on purchased licenses to identify opportunities to reduce costs and better inform investment decision making for its widely used licenses on a regular basis.
 At a minimum, it should develop and implement procedures for comparing the inventories of licenses in use to purchase records.
 (Recommendation 10)

 The Department of State concurred with this recommendation.
-As of February 2025, State has begun to develop a Standard Operating Procedure document to outline its process for reconciling inventories of software licenses in use with purchased software licenses, but it has not been approved.
-Additionally, it has not provided evidence showing how the agency uses the procedures to compare the number of licenses in use with the number of licenses purchased for its widely used licenses to determine cost savings.
-We will continue to monitor the department's efforts to fully implement this recommendation.
+In August 2025, State developed a Standard Operating Procedure document to outline its process for reconciling inventories of widely used software licenses in use with purchased software licenses.
+The department provided evidence showing how the agency used the procedures to compare the number of licenses in use with the number of licenses purchased for one of its widely used software licenses, but as of January 2026, it did not provide this information for the remaining ones.

 Department of Veterans Affairs The Secretary of Veterans Affairs should ensure that the agency tracks software licenses that are currently in use for its widely used licenses by, at a minimum, developing and implementing procedures for tracking license usage.
 (Recommendation 11)